How to Analyse Debt and Valuation of a Company?

 As stock market investors, it is always ideal to buy shares of a company when it has a cheaper valuation.
 Valuation is the process of determining the true value of an asset or company.
 For example, the real estate prices of a particular plot surge when there is an announcement of a new township or tourism project.
 The ones who bought the plot earlier at a cheaper rate tend to enjoy the higher valuation of the property.

 Similarly, investors can measure the valuation of each stock they invest in.

-Price to Earnings Ratio = Current Market Price/Earnings Per Share (EPS)
+Price-to-Earnings Ratio = Current Market Price/Earnings Per Share (EPS)

-Price to Sales (P/S) Ratio
+2. Price to Sales (P/S) Ratio

-Price to Sales (P/S) ratio = Current Market Price/ Sales Per Share
+Price-to-Sales (P/S) ratio = Current Market Price/ Sales Per Share

-Surprisingly, Tata Steel (which has a higher P/E ratio) has a low P/S ratio.
+Tata Steel has a low P/S ratio.

-Price to Book (P/B) Ratio
+3. Price to Book (P/B) Ratio

 Suppose a company ends its operations after liquidating assets and settling all debts.
 Any final amount remaining within the firm has to be distributed amongst its investors.
-This value is known as the book value of a company.
+This amount is known as the book value of a company.